Speak up, share the news, make knowledge ready…

 His presentation is in Workshop A: "Personalized Preventive Medicine: Genetics and the Response to Exercise"

-He has written numerous research articles as well as four books about exercise, training, and sports performance, and is often hired speaker and expert in Digital Health, with special knowledge in Precision Health, Exercise Physiology, Endurance Training, Exercise and the Heart, Sports Genetics, Mobile Health, and Exercise Analytics.
+He has written numerous research articles as well as four books about exercise, training, and sports performance, and is a often hired speaker and expert in Digital Health, with special knowledge in Precision Health, Exercise Physiology, Endurance Training, Exercise and the Heart, Sports Genetics, Mobile Health, and Exercise Analytics.

 Nowadays he's also a senior researcher at RISE (Research Institutes of Sweden) and the CEO of Silicon Valley Exercise Analytics.